pressbooks/reusable-workflows/README.md

 * update-mo.yml

-This workflow automatically generates and commits machine-readable translation files to any PR branches which update the .po files in that repository.
+This reusable workflow automatically generates and commits machine-readable translation files to any PR branches which update the .po files in that repository.

 ### How to use a required workflow